6 Bad Idle Air Control Valve Symptoms & How To Troubleshoot

 The valve is fitted somewhere in the engine to either bypass the throttle or operate the throttle butterfly valve.
-Throttle here is just a mechanism to manage air flow by the use of constriction or obstruction.
+The throttle here is just a mechanism to manage airflow by the use of constriction or obstruction.

-Regarding its construction, the IAC valve includes a linear servo actuator namely servomotor, whose task is to control a plunger to vary air flow through the throttle.
-This servomotor is a combination of a digital optical encoder, lead screw and a DC motor.
-What really controls the airflow is the position of the servomotor.
-This position is exactly managed digitally by the engine computer.
+Regarding its construction, the IAC valve includes a linear servo actuator namely a servomotor, whose task is to control a plunger to vary airflow through the throttle.
+This servomotor is a combination of a digital optical encoder, a lead screw, and a DC motor.
+What controls the airflow is the position of the servomotor.
+This position is managed digitally by the engine computer.

 Most new cars these days come with electronic throttle control (ETC), which eliminates the need for an idle air control valve.
 That said, there are still plenty of IAC-equipped vehicles on the road, and knowing bad idle air control valve symptoms is still a basic car DIY maintenance tip.